Packed everything? Then send the backpack to yourself or your companion and set off.

-In order to bring families, kindergartens and schools closer to the topics of forest and nature, the municipality of Reken has built a forest adventure trail on an existing hiking trail in a wooded area.
+In order to bring families, kindergartens and schools closer to the topics of forest and nature, the community Reken on an existing hiking trail in a wooded area Walderlebnisweg built.
 Already in 2012, as part of the Naturparklook in Naturpark Hohe Mark a low ropes course.
 This is followed by an approximately 1,4 km long hiking trail to the observation tower on Melchenberg.
 12 experience stations have been set up along this path, which playfully convey interesting facts about life in the forest, energetics, types of wood, the history of the forest and forest animals.

 Inclusion in the Landschaft - finished